Promise and precaution: underwriting software and the need for guardrails

 Life insurance technology is undergoing a significant transformation, driven by advancements in automation and AI.
 This touches all aspects of the life insurance value chain, but is no more apparent than in the underwriting space, where traditionally paper-led and human-dependent processes have long been cost drivers for carriers.

-The potential positive impact is profound: through the incorporation of AI, modern underwriting software solutions can help reduce administrative overhead and streamline decisioning.
+The potential positive impact is profound: through the incorporation of AI, modern insurance underwriting software solutions can help reduce administrative overhead and streamline decisioning.

 However, while the AI revolution is already providing benefits to carriers and consumers, there remains an urgent need for thoughtful strategy, vigilant oversight, and carrier accountability.